 MEETING RESOLUTION COMMENT Completion Date Officer Responsible 7 December 2022 Item 5.7 Finance and Services Committee Minutes 23 November 2022 That the Minutes of the Finance and Services Committee meeting held on 23 November 2022, including the mid-year Budget revision, be endorsed.
 RESOLUTION 401.8/2022 All items in the Minutes of the Finance and Services Committee have been actioned.
 Of note, correspondence has been sent to the Minister for Industrial Relations requesting WALGA be able to represent the industrial interests of Local Government employers by being named in the Industrial Relations Act (IR Act) similar to the Western Australian Branch of the Australian Medical Association Incorporated (AMA) at section 72B of the IR Act.
 The Ministers Office and the Department (DMIRS) have arranged to meet with WALGA staff to discuss this matter.
 Further updates will be provided when information is available.
-Complete Tony Brown Executive Director Member Services 7 December 2022 Item 5.8 Selection Committee Minutes 16 November 2022 - CONFIDENTIAL That the: 1.
-Recommendations contained in the 16 November 2022 Selection Committee Minutes be endorsed, subject to the Lord Mayor Basil Zempilas' name being removed from the list of panellists in recommendation 5.1; and 2.
-Resolutions contained in the 16 November 2022 Selection Committee Minutes be noted.
+Complete Tony Brown Executive Director Member Services 7 December 2022 Item 5.8 Selection Committee Minutes 16 November 2022 - CONFIDENTIAL That the: Recommendations contained in the 16 November 2022 Selection Committee Minutes be endorsed, subject to the Lord Mayor Basil Zempilas' name being removed from the list of panellists in recommendation 5.1; and Resolutions contained in the 16 November 2022 Selection Committee Minutes be noted.
 RESOLUTION 403.8/2022 All items have been actioned.
 Complete Tony Brown Executive Director Member Services 7 December 2022 Item 5.10 LGIS Board Remuneration - CONFIDENTIAL That State Council approve the remuneration for LGIS Board members is increased by 3% for the 2022/23 financial year as per the LGIS Corporate Governance Charter guidance.
 RESOLUTION 405.8/2022 This item has been actioned.
-Complete Tony Brown Executive Director Member Services 7 December 2022 Item 7.1.2 Governance and Organisational Services Policy Team Report That State Council: Retains Advocacy Positions: The Advocacy Positions Manual has been updated.
+Complete Tony Brown Executive Director Member Services 7 December 2022 Item 7.1.2 Governance and Organisational Services Policy Team Report Retains Advocacy Positions: a.
+2.5.10 Control of Certain Unvested Reserves Deletes Advocacy Positions: a.
+2.5.16 Disposal of Property and Commercial Enterprises b.
+2.5.33 Revoking or Changing Decisions Amends Advocacy Positions a.
+2.5.34 Contents of Minutes to be retitled and amended to read as follows: The Advocacy Positions Manual has been updated.
 Complete Tony Brown Executive Director Member Services

 MEETING RESOLUTION COMMENT Completion Date Officer Responsible Advocacy Position 2.5.34 Content of Agenda and Minutes (Transparency) 1.
 Amend Administration Regulation 11 to require information presented in, or attached to, a Council or Committee meeting agenda to be included in the minutes of that meeting.
-2. Amend Section 5.95(3) and Administration Regulation 11 to enable confidential attachments to a report included in a Council or Committee meeting agenda and minutes to remain confidential at the discretion of Council, despite the meeting not having been closed to the public when deciding the relevant matter. b.
-2.5.42 Dispositions of Property to be amended to read as follows: Amend Functions and General Regulation 30 to: Remove the financial threshold limitation on a disposition where it is used exclusively to purchase other property - R.30(3).
-Modify the disposal by sale (only) limitations prescribed in R.30(2), so that a.
-Local Government may dispose of land consistent with the s.3.58 definition of 'disposal', where the disposal terms are consistent with the nature of interest that the transferee has in the adjoining land; and The market value limitation of \$5000, set in 1996, is increased to reflect contemporary land values.
-Insert an additional exemption for disposal of redundant plant and equipment to another Local Government, Regional Local Government, the government of the State or the Commonwealth or any of its agencies.
+2. Amend Section 5.95(3) and Administration Regulation 11 to enable confidential attachments to a report included in a Council or Committee meeting agenda and minutes to remain confidential at the discretion of Council, despite the meeting not having been closed to the public when deciding the relevant matter. l t 2.5.42 Dispositions of Property to be amended to read as follows: Amend Functions and General Regulation 30 to: 1.
+Remove the financial threshold limitation on a disposition where it is used exclusively to purchase other property - R.30(3).
+2. Modify the disposal by sale (only) limitations prescribed in R.30(2), so that a.
+Local Government may dispose of land consistent with the s.3.58 definition of 'disposal', where the disposal terms are consistent with the nature of interest that the transferee has in the adjoining land; and b.
+The market value limitation of \$5000, set in 1996, is increased to reflect contemporary land values.
+3. Insert an additional exemption for disposal of redundant plant and equipment to another Local Government, Regional Local Government, the government of the State or the